stencillogic/Start-with-Rust-fast/README.md

 Manually implementing these traits involves implementing unsafe Rust code.

-## Obect-oriented features
+## Object-oriented features

-Incapsulation is provided by `pub` keyword on modules, structures, enumerations, structure fields, and functions.
+Encapsulation is provided by `pub` keyword on modules, structures, enumerations, structure fields, and functions.

 Compile time polymorphism is available with use of generic types.
 It is also called _bounded parametric polymorphism_.
-With bounds on generics the compiler generates nongeneric implementations of functions and methods for each concrete type that we use in place of a generic type parameter.
+With bounds on generics the compiler generates non-generic implementations of functions and methods for each concrete type that we use in place of a generic type parameter.
 This is called _static dispatch_.

 Rust does not provide rich inheritance features.
 Traits are used to define common behaviour.

-### Dynamic polimorphism
+### Dynamic polymorphism

 Dynamic polymorphism (_dynamic dispatch_) can be achieved by using trait objects.
 With dynamic dispatch, at runtime, Rust uses the pointers inside the trait object to know which method to call.
 There is a runtime cost when this lookup happens that doesn’t occur with static dispatch.
 Dynamic dispatch also prevents the compiler from choosing to inline a method’s code, which in turn prevents some optimizations.